 HACSI: Mission and Activities

 HACSI’s mission is to facilitate Hindu Americans to provide Community, Charitable, Educational and Relief services.
 As far as possible, HACSI will facilitate the work of existing community organizations, coordinating and supplementing their efforts with volunteers and financial support.
-HACSI will provide direct community services to fill identified gaps.
+HACSI will also provide direct community services if there are identified gaps that need to be filled.

-A brief description of the activities is given below.
+A brief description of these activities is given below.

 A: Food for Homeless Program